iAmSoxx/CRUD-System-Codeigniter/README.md

 # CodeIgniter CRUD System

-This is a simple CRUD system built using CodeIgniter 3 and PHP 5.6.
+This is a simple CRUD system built using CodeIgniter 3 and PHP 5.6 please enjoy.

 ## Features
 - Create, Read, Update, Delete operations